 We are proud that our trainees take up a range of roles after graduating; some like to stay as a classroom teacher, some take on more responsibility such as Science lead or lead for KS2-3 transition.
 One was made Head of Year whilst still an NQT!
-This year we were delighted for our PE trainee who was awarded ‘Examiner Trainee Teacher of the Year 2018’.
+In 2018 we were delighted for our PE trainee who was awarded ‘Examiner Trainee Teacher of the Year’.

 Training with disabilities and other needs